-Upon dismissal for the purposes of Title IX, SUNY Canton retains discretion to utilize the Student Rights and Responsibilities to determine if a violation of the Code of Conduct has occurred.
+Upon dismissal for the purposes of Title IX, SUNY Canton retains discretion to utilize the Code of Conduct to determine if a violation of the Code of Conduct has occurred.
 If so, SUNY Canton will promptly send written notice of the dismissal of the Formal Complaint under the Title IX Grievance Process and removal of the allegations to the conduct process.